Back to Ideas

 Questioning the Status Quo

-Stacey Obrecht, President of Public Knowledge® (PK), and David Kelly, Director of Family Integrity and Justice Works (FIJW) at PK, recently appeared on The Children’s Law Podcast hosted by Angela Orkin from True North Child Advocates.
+Stacey Moss, President of Public Knowledge® (PK), and David Kelly, Director of Family Integrity and Justice Works (FIJW) at PK, recently appeared on The Children’s Law Podcast hosted by Angela Orkin from True North Child Advocates.

-The Starting Point: Early Intervention is Key
+The Starting Point: Early Intervention Is Key

 Children’s attorneys are aware of how traumatic family separation is.
 As the most powerful voice within the court and child welfare agencies, it’s up to the attorney to be asking the right questions when they enter the case in the pre-removal stage.